silverhammermba/superuser/extras/answers.markdown

 3. Just get rid of the file arguments and replace the redirects with pipes.

        # ls /etc | sort -r | head -n 5

+## Programming ##

+1. There are probably many ways to do this, but I did it by changing one of the bytes in "ELF".
+These bytes identify the format of the executable so that the computer knows how to read its instructions.
+If it can't identify the format, it will complain with that error message.

+   In this case, the shell looked at the file format and refused to send it along to the kernel in the first place.
+That's what `bash` means: it's the name of the shell program.
+2. The are probably many ways to do this, but I did it by adding another `incl
+   %eax` instruction.
+This changes the system call code from 1&mdash;for "exit"&mdash;to 2, which is a completely different system call called "fork".
+   Since the program makes no attempt to set up sensible CPU register values for this sytem call, the program fails in the most spectacular way.

+   Recall that a crucial responsibility of the kernel is memory management of the running programs: ensuring that each program gets a little section of memory on the computer all to itself.
+These sections of memory are sometimes called _segments_.
+A "segmentation fault" occurs when a program tries to touch memory outside of its designated segment and it always indicates that something has gone very wrong with the program.
+In situations like these it can be very hard for the computer to know exactly what went wrong, so it tries to tell you as much as it can about the problem by making a record of _everything_ that was going on when the program crashed.
+This record of the program's state is called a "core dump".
+Unfortunately we don't yet have the techincal skills needed to take advantage of such information.
+   {: .deeper}

+Hopefully these two exercises have illustrated just how fragile computer programs can be.